Fundraising ideas

 Every six minutes in the UK, someone starts to lose their sight.

-By raising money for us, you are enabling us to fund the brilliant minds and bright ideas that put change in sight for everyone impacted by vision loss.
+Your support enables us to fund the brilliant minds and bright ideas that put change in sight for everyone impacted by vision loss.

 Fundraising at work